Επεξεργασία

 $results | ConvertTo-Json | Set-Content "EntraGroupMembership.json"

-Generates JSON file with all applications and the corresponding service principals in the tenant.
-We'll import this data into ADX in Step 3 which will allow us to generate custom reports related to applications based on this data.
+Generate a JSON file with all applications and the corresponding service principals in the tenant.
+You'll import this data into Azure Data Explorer in a later section of this tutorial, so that you can generate custom reports related to applications based on this data.

-# Fetch applications and their corresponding service principals, then export to JSON
+# Fetch applications and their corresponding service principals, and then export to JSON

 Get-MgApplication -All | ForEach-Object {